Please read these booking conditions carefully, they form an important part of the contract for your holiday.

 For the purpose of this section, reference to "you" or "your" includes any person in your party.

 The tour leader is not responsible for any activity which you undertake, because you are in the best position to know your own individual competence with respect to any activity you engage in.
-Completing and signing our booking form and Exhibit A (and if applicable, Exhibit B) signifies your agreement to this.
+Agreeing to our terms and conditions and Exhibit A (and if applicable, Exhibit B) signifies your agreement to this.

 Anyone suffering from mobility impairment, illness or disability or undergoing treatment for any physical or medical condition must declare the true nature of such condition at the time of booking and make arrangements for the provision of any medication or other treatment which may be required during the holiday.
 Failure to make such disclosure will constitute a breach of these booking conditions and result in such persons being excluded from the holiday in which case all monies paid will be forfeit.

 Under European law, if you are disabled or have difficulty moving around, you can receive assistance when you fly.
 This free service is available to anyone with mobility problems, for example, because of their disability, age or a temporary injury.
 To take full advantage of the service you need to pre-book 48 hours in advance of the flight.
 You can book assistance and find out more via our website www.trekamerica.co.uk.